I always look forward to creating our family Christmas card before the holidays. And receiving cards from loved ones is just as enjoyable!

 It’s best done with last year’s card, but you can also use some of those super pretty ones from this year if you can’t wait!
 Using a cup, coin, or another template, cut out shapes from your holiday cards.
 With hot glue, attach these little cut-outs onto a long strand of twine or string.

 Told you it’s simple!
-But for more instruction, you can follow the link HERE.
+But for more instructions, you can follow the link HERE.

 Repurpose Cards as Gift Tags